Adoption Promotion and Support Services (APSS)

-The Family Resource Center, opening June of 2010, concept is designed to help close the gap between those in need and those who can help.
-Drawing upon our years of experience and the skills of our personnel, early intervention and prevention assistance delivered through the Family Resource Center can help prevent further crises in families, and consequently prevent more undesirable problems such as child maltreatment, juvenile delinquency, school failure, and a host of other maladies that plague families in our communities.
+The Family Resource Center is designed to help close the gap between those in need and those who can help.
+Drawing upon our years of experience and the skills of our personnel, early intervention and prevention assistance delivered through the Family Resource Center can help prevent further crises in families and consequently prevent more undesirable problems, such as child maltreatment, juvenile delinquency, school failure, and a host of other maladies that plague families in our communities.

 Foster Care Services

-Olive Crest recruits, trains, and certifies foster family homes from the community to provide warm, secure and therapeutically safe environments for foster children.
-Foster children and parents are provided ongoing therapy, training, and support services.
+Olive Crest recruits, trains, and certifies foster family homes from the community to provide warm, secure, and therapeutically safe environments for foster children.
+Foster children and parents are provided with ongoing therapy, training, and support services.

 Emergency Shelter Care

 Shelter Care parents are available to provide immediate care for children who have been detained by Social Services.
 Care is provided until it is determined whether or not the child will remain a dependent of the court or whether there are family members available to care for the child.

 Traditional foster parents are available to care for children who are dependents of the court.
 While the child is in care, the birth parents are given a plan for reunification by the court system.
 The child will be reunified with his or her parents if the court deems it appropriate and safe.